paradigmatic/Configrity/README.md

   - `include` directive is supported, adding compatibility with Akka and Configgy configurations files.
   - Loading configurations from classpath (resources)
+  - YAML format support (v0.10.0)

 ### Planned ###

-  - Export/Import formats: INI, JSON, XML, apache, etc.
+  - More export/Import formats: INI, JSON, XML, apache, etc.

 ## Requirements ##

-The only requirement is Scala 2.9.x.
+Configrity depends on Scala 2.9.x.
 It should be easy to provide compatibility with Scala 2.8 by dropping some minor features.
 If you are interested, let me know.

+While core features do not depend on external libraries, some modules may.
+In that case, the approriate dependencies will be automatically installed by sbt/maven.

 ## Installation ##